fsi-open/datasource/doc/en/extensions/Symfony/form.md

 * ``form_filter`` - whether form creation and rendering for this field is enabled, ``true`` by default.
-* ``form_order`` - optional integer value specifying order of fields in filter form; fields in filter form are sorted according to descending value of this option; field that has not this option set will stay in their natural order (between fields with positive and negative values of this option).
+* ``form_order`` - optional integer value specifying order of fields in filter form; fields in filter form are sorted according to ascending value of this option; field that has not this option set will stay in their natural order (between fields with positive and negative values of this option).
 * ``form_type`` - type of form that should be created for this datasource field, by default it equals to the type of datasource field, it can be any valid form type.